clojurists-together/clojuriststogether.org/resources/markdown/news/q1-2019-survey-results.md

 title: Q1 2019 Survey Results
 date: 2018-10-01T08:30:50+13:00
 type: "post"
-draft: true

 Happy New Year Clojurists Together community!

 Thanks so much for your support and feedback in the latest survey.
 We value your opinions and always take suggestions into account as we make changes from quarter to quarter.

+Project [applications](https://www.clojuriststogether.org/open-source/) for our Q1 2019 round close on 15th Jan, midnight PST.
+The selections will be announced shortly afterwards.
+The Q1 2019 projects will start on February 1.

 ## Survey Responses